BadSamuraiDev/awesome-security-ce/README.md

 Please see the [contribution guidelines](CONTRIBUTING.md) for details on how to contribute to this list.

 ### Requirements
-- :heavy_check_mark: :mortar_board: Functionally useful to a hobbist, researcher or student.
+- :heavy_check_mark: :mortar_board: Functionally useful to a hobbyist, researcher or student.
 - :heavy_check_mark: :low_brightness: Feature limitations allowed if it remains functionally usable.
 - :heavy_check_mark: :hourglass_flowing_sand: No time-based limitations.
 Such as 14 day trial.
 - :heavy_check_mark: :godmode: Usage is free.